Data4Democracy/house_expenditures/README.md

 **Slack:** #propublica

 **Project Description:** This ProPublica repository is part of Data for Democracy.
 Our purpose is to collaboratively work through analytic processes that support the journalism at ProPublica.
+Currently, contributors have been focused on cleaning the house expenditures dataset.
+We are always open to ideas for how to work with this dataset to make it more useful to ProPublica.
+Please contact
+@ryanes or @eric_bickel with any suggestions or questions.

 ## Analysis Workflow

 Reading, cleaning, and analyzing data should be done in a reproducible notebook format when possible.
+When submitting pull requests, please submit them from a fork of the repository and on a separate branch.
+Data for Democracy has [an awesome set of instructions](https://github.com/Data4Democracy/github-playground/blob/master/README.md) for how to do this if you need it.

 ### Organizing Work